matteocordray/verilog_encryption_project/README.md

-# FPGA Journey - Implementing Encryption Standards on FPGAs
+# FPGA Learning Journey - Implementing Encryption Standards

 This project serves to outline my journey in learning verilog and implementing an encryption standard, such as AES, on an FPGA.